Leicestershire 2017Read more about Leicestershire 2017

 Zoë Billingham, Her Majesty’s Inspector of Constabulary

-Read my assessment of Leicestershire Police below, or watch the video.
+Read my assessment of Leicestershire Police below.

 I am satisfied with most aspects of Leicestershire Police’s performance in keeping people safe and reducing crime, but it needs to improve in some areas to provide a consistently good service.